 (B) Press conferences.

-(2) “Meeting of the Council” means a gathering of a quorum of the Council, including hearings and roundtables, , whether informal or formal, regular, special, additional or emergency, at which the Councilmembers consider, conduct, or advise on public business, including gathering information, taking testimony, discussing, deliberating, recommending, and voting, regardless of whether held in person, by telephone, electronically, or by other means of communication.
+(2) “Meeting of the Council” means a gathering of a quorum of the Council, including hearings and roundtables, whether informal or formal, regular, special, additional or emergency, at which the Councilmembers consider, conduct, or advise on public business, including gathering information, taking testimony, discussing, deliberating, recommending, and voting, regardless of whether held in person, by telephone, electronically, or by other means of communication.
 A meeting of the Council shall not include:

 (A) A chance meeting or social gathering; provided, that it is not held to avoid the provisions of this paragraph; or